01 Jan HIStory written backwards

 That is until the day it is all done, and all we get to leave behind is our past.

-I start this New Year writing my father’s eulogy.
+I start this New Year by writing my father’s eulogy.
 And as I do, it struck me that a Eulogy is HIS-story – written backwards and a lesson in Futurecasting.

 To watch slowly, in REW, how individual life decisions in his early years impacted subsequent choices and rippled out to influence so many lives.